- Monthly Theme: Splatter

 Kristine: I am dying.

 Sean: Well, deal with it.
-Nerd pride.
+Geek pride.
 The ending is so dark and evil and awesome.

 Kristine: There were oldie tyme knights.
 Anything with knights is dumb.